Quantitative surrogate MR biomarkers for neuroprotection

 Although cooling therapy is an established treatment for babies with moderate or severe neonatal encephalopathy, the risk benefits and optimal duration of this therapy for babies with encephalopathy is not known.

 COMET trial uses a novel study design, with proton MR spectroscopy thalamic N-acetyl aspartate level, as the primary outcome measure.
 COMET is a sequential study that includes a feasibility phase, phase II randomised controlled trial to identify the ‘optimal cooling duration’, and then a final confirmatory phase III clinical trial to examine if cooling therapy at this optimal duration improves neurodevelopmental outcomes after mild encephalopathy.
+First phase of the COMET has been completed, and the Second phase started in October 2019.

 Funding: National Institute of Health Research (UK), and Weston Garfield Foundation